josephnk23/TwitterBotChelsea/README.md

 # ChelseaFC Twitter Bot

 This repository contains a Python script that powers a Twitter bot providing Chelsea FC news, live scores, and more.
-The bot fetches news articles, live scores, and match updates, and posts them on Twitter.
+The bot fetches news articles, live scores, and match updates, and posts them on Twitter.To see the bot search '@tbbot00' on Twitter or follow this link https://twitter.com/tbbot00

 ## Features

 - Fetch and tweet Chelsea FC news articles.